-No. Recommendation Risks Agreed Action 8 (M) The key inherent risks associated with the end-to-end process for administering and determining planning applications and the internal controls in place to manage these should be captured and documented within Excelsis.
-Poor controls (design, adequacy, or effectiveness) do not effectively manage risk, or reduce risk to an acceptable level.
+No. Recommendation Risks Agreed Action 8 (M) The key inherent risks associated with the end-to-end process for administering and determining planning applications and the internal controls in place to manage these should be captured and documented within Excelsis. the end-to-end process for administering and determining planning applications and the internal controls in place to manage these should be captured and documented within excelsis. effectiveness) do not effectively manage risk, or reduce risk to an acceptable level.
 This could lead to a failure to achieve statutory requirements, corporate and service objectives.
-Key risks for the end-to-end process are The service will contin as appropriate.
-Howe risks faced by the serv number and type of ap subject to market force legislative and fee arra matters for central gov ver, many of the vice (such as the oplications) are and the angements are not identified, meaning that effective controls may not be in place.
+The service will contin as appropriate.
+Howe risks faced by the serv number and type of ap subject to market force legislative and fee arra matters for central gov ver, many of the vice (such as the oplications) are and the angements are Key risks for the end-to-end process are not identified, meaning that effective controls may not be in place.
 Person Responsible Head of Development Management Due Date 1 st April 2022